 This approach included recruitment, training, providing equipment, supervision, and compensation to the interns at a total cost of approximately $130,000 over three years.
 Savannah’s use of interns to assess their road network was the best option at the time when compared to other expensive alternatives.

 RoadBotics by Michelin’s collaboration with the City of Savannah included data collection using smartphones, artificial intelligence (AI)-based condition assessment of the collected data, and delivery of the final assessment on RoadWay – RoadBotics by Michelin’s GIS data visualization platform.
 The city also received shapefiles of the assessment data for use with their existing in-house GIS system and CSV files for planning and prioritizing

 The city’s roads were evaluated in two phases – the first 350 miles were completed in under three months in 2018.
 The second half of the project was completed in early 2019.

-RoadBotics provided a comprehensive assessment of Savannah’s entire 700-mile road network saved the city over $80,000, and they received a higher quality product in a shorter time.
+RoadBotics by Michelin provided a comprehensive assessment of Savannah’s entire 700-mile road network saved the city over $80,000, and they received a higher quality product in a shorter time.
 The city was able to redirect these savings towards proactive maintenance.